Minor in International Studies

 Spanish Borderlands, 1521-1821

-History of U.S. Foreign Policy-Making in the Muslim World
+History of U.S. Foreign Policy Making in the Muslim World

-History of U.S. Foreign Policy in Indochina
+History of U.S. Foreign Policy Making in the Muslim World

 U.S. - Cuban Relations